5 Ways To Keep Your Cool This Summer

 Comparing Different Forms of Air Conditioning

-Air conditioning technology has come a long way over the years, and now there's more options than ever before.
+Air conditioning technology has come a long way over the years, and now there are more options than ever before.

 Separating the various styles, understanding their strengths and weaknesses, and defining their intended applications will help you narrow your search and find what will work best for you.